 ‘TIS THE SEASON FOR GIVING

-The Holiday Season is here and many of us are looking forward to a Christmas and holiday season spent with family and friends.
-Unfortunately, there are many in our community who will not be so blessed as to be surrounded by loved ones, gifts and the simple pleasures that make Christmas and the holidays so special.
+The Holiday Season is here and many of us are looking forward to a Christmas spent with family and friends.
+Unfortunately, there are many in our community who will not be so blessed as to be surrounded by loved ones, presents and the simple pleasures that make Christmas so special.
 This year we should focus on being charitable and helping those who are less fortunate and in need.
 Over the next two weeks, I will use this column to point out different ways in which you can make this Christmas and holiday season a little brighter for those who need it the most.

 The “Toys for Tots” Program has been a mission of the U.S. Marine Corps Reserve since it first began in 1947.
 The program collects new, unwrapped toys during October, November and December each year, and distributes those toys as Christmas gifts to disadvantaged children in the community.
 In its first year, founder Major Bill Hendricks, USCR and a group of Marine Reservists in Los Angeles collected and distributed 5,000 toys to children.
 Over the past 64 years, the U. S. Marine Corps Reserve Toys for Tots Program has distributed more than 400 million toys to more than 188 million needy children.
-Many of those toys have been distributed in our Coastal Bend region.
+Many of those toys have been distributed right here in the Coastal Bend.

 Texas Department of Family and Protective Services (DFPS)